Visual Template Inference for Data Extraction from Documents: Introduction

-Overall, we make the following contributions as part of developing \sys, a robust tool for data extraction from documents. \begin{itemize} \item We introduce the concept of a {\em template} for templatized documents (Section~\ref{sec:problem}) and propose novel algorithms to infer the template (Section~\ref{sec:template-prediction}).
-Specifically, we develop a graph-based algorithm leveraging location vectors encoding visual information, coupled with LLM invocations, to predict fields (Section~\ref{subsec:field-prediction}).
-We formulate the problem of labeling rows based on whether they belong to a key-value or table block or are metadata, and show NP-hardness, with an efficient solution to further predict the template (Section~\ref{subsec:row-label}). \item We present robust unsupervised data extraction techniques capable of handling data blocks with different structural patterns (Section~\ref{sec:data-extraction}).
-We first divide documents into records (Section~\ref{subsec:record_separation}), and then further split each record into a list of data blocks (Section~\ref{subsec:block-seperation}), both guided by the predicted template.
-Robust data extraction is then performed within each data block (Section~\ref{subsec:data_extraction}).
-We further provide theoretical error bounds and correctness guarantees (Section~\ref{subsec:analysis}). \item We collected 34 diverse real-world datasets and conducted a comprehensive evaluation, comparing our approach against four state-of-the-art techniques (Section~\ref{sec:exp}). \sys achieves approximately 90\% precision and recall, {\bf outperforming the baselines by over 25\%} in both metrics.
-TWIX scales efficiently to large datasets, being {\bf 734× faster and 5836× cheaper} than vision-based LLMs for extracting data from a large document collection with 817 pages. \end{itemize}
+\begin{itemize}[leftmargin=*] \item We introduce the concept of a {\em template} and propose novel algorithms to infer the template for data extraction.
+Specifically, we develop a clustering-based algorithm that reasons about location patterns, along with LLM input, to infer fields.
+We further formalize the problem of inferring the template structure as an ILP, show its NP-hardness, and provide an efficient solution. \item We present efficient techniques to extract structured data based on the inferred template at no additional cost. \item We conduct a comprehensive evaluation on two benchmarks comprising 64 diverse real-world datasets, comparing our approach against six state-of-the-art techniques. \sys achieves around 90\% precision and recall, {\bf outperforming each baseline by over 25\%} in both metrics.
+We introduced a new metric called structure precision and recall that accounts for the nested and heterogeneous structure, and once again, \sys . \sys scales easily to large datasets and is \textbf{520$\times$} \textbf{faster} and \textbf{3786$\times$} \textbf{cheaper} than the most competitive baseline, on document collections with 2000+ pages. \end{itemize}